Ring Of Kerry County Kerry, Ireland Travel Guide

 The Ring of Kerry an immersive journey through breathtaking natural beauty and ancient history.
 It a profoundly moving experience to stand on a windswept cliff.

-Engaging with the warmth and wit of the Irish people in local pubs and B&Bs a genuine cultural immersion.
+Engaging with the cordiality and wit of the Irish individuals in local pubs and B&Bs a genuine cultural immersion.
 Experience the "craic" of traditional music sessions.

 This term fun, entertainment, or good times.
 It usually relates to lively conversation and music in pubs.

 Irish people generally very friendly, welcoming, and enjoy a chat.
-Feel free to engage.
+You are welcome to engage.

 On small roads, get ready to pull into passing places to let oncoming traffic or faster vehicles pass.